-For the poor in rural Uganda, a piece of land is all they have.
-It is where they farm and how they eat and how they keep their family alive.
+For the people living in poverty in rural Uganda, a piece of land is often all they have.
+It is where they farm, how they eat and how they keep their family alive.

 But when a woman’s husband dies, her neighbors and family often believe that she no longer has a right to the land.
 They may threaten and even attack her to seize her property.

 In this case, Albertina and her family—including 10 grandchildren—were depending on this piece of land.
 The neighbors didn’t budge, so Albertina carved out a small space on the edges of her rightful property for herself and her family.

 She told the police, who arrested the neighbors, only to release them shortly after.
 The neighbors were furious.

 And for the next eight years, Albertina was afraid.
 She and her little grandchildren were threatened countless times—with spears.
 Anyone who came to visit was bullied away.
 Her neighbors were powerful and threatened to make her life terrible by falsely accusing her and her relatives of crimes.
 At one point, Albertina was even thrown in jail on false charges.

 Meanwhile, at school, the neighbors’ children would bully and pick fights with Albertina’s grandchildren.

 Finally, in 2014, another widow told Albertina about IJM.
 Albertina tracked down an IJM staff member at a local training, and soon became our client.
 Now, she was no longer alone.